cfar0059/-php_laravel_api_operators_brands/README.md

 Update details of the Brand
-Collect a list of brands (filter and sort by name, active and date) Collect a list of operators (filter and sort by name, active and date) Assume that there is more 10,000,000 records in DB.
-You can use any kind of framework and libraries to complete this task.
+Collect a list of brands (filter and sort by name, active and date) Collect a list of operators (filter and sort by name, active and date)